-Target Audience and Eligibility: Employees in the following fields are encouraged to apply, information management, program management, financial management, and technology management.
-Federal employees at the GS/GM-13 and above or equivalent Pay Band levels who have earned a Bachelor’s degree.
+Target Audience: Employees in the following fields are encouraged to apply: information management, program management, financial management, and technology management.
+Federal employees at the GS/GM-12 and above or equivalent Pay Band levels who have earned a Bachelor’s degree.
 For the Chief Financial Officer Certificate the minimum grade is GS/GM-14.
-If seeking the degree option, there are additional eligibility requirements.
-Employees are eligible to participate in only one career development program at a time; must have career/career-conditional status; and must be serving in permanent, full-time appointments.

-Cost: The tuition is waived for this program; there is no direct training cost.
+Tuition: The tuition is waived for this program.
 However, the participant’s organization will be responsible for travel and per diem costs if the selectee is outside the Washington, D.C. area.
-There are no living quarters for attendees to live directly on the NDU campus.

 Application Procedure: Applicants are advised that their organization may have different requirements and deadline dates to submit applications.
 Please check with your organization coordinator to determine if there is an internal competitive process before submitting applications.
 Detailed information and application instructions are availablein the right rail.

 - A completed application